 - T3.23.1 Except as allowed by T3.23.2, all non-crushable objects (e.g. batteries, master cylinders, hydraulic reservoirs) must be rearward of the bulkhead.
-No non-crushable objects are allowed in the impact attenuator zone. - T3.23.2 the front wing and wing supports may be forward of the Front Bulkhead, but may NOT be located in or pass through the Impact Attenuator.
+No non-crushable objects are allowed in the impact attenuator zone.
+All non-crushable objects inside the primary structure must have a minimum 25mm clearance to the rear face of the Anti-intrusion plate. - T3.23.2 the front wing and wing supports may be forward of the Front Bulkhead, but may NOT be located in or pass through the Impact Attenuator.
 If the wing supports are in front of the Front Bulkhead, the supports must be included in the test of the Impact Attenuator for T3.22.